kingg22/ktorgen/samples/java-lib/README.md

 ### Internal testing purposes

-This module test KtorGen can read java code and generate compliant code in Kotlin.
+This module tests that KtorGen can read Java code and generate compliant Kotlin code.
-Can't add tests to the main project because the testing framework (Room compiler testing) is not compatible with java-kotlin mixed projects.
+We can't add tests to the main project because the testing framework (Room compiler testing) isn't compatible with mixed Java–Kotlin projects.

 **THIS IS NOT A REAL USE CASE, DON'T RECOMMEND USING THIS.**